 ENHANCED RESPITE FUNDING

-This grant is paid to families who are caring for a child who is medically fragile and/or depends on a technological device needing care 24 hours a day, 365 days a year.
+This grant is paid to families who are caring for a child who is medically fragile and/or depends on a technological device, and requires care 24 hours a day, 365 days a year.
 It is provided in addition to other respite services.
 Families may be eligible for up to $3,500 per child, per year.

 Families who may qualify for this grant have children who:

 - rely on medical and technological equipment, such as mechanical ventilators, apnea monitors, renal dialysis, urinary catheters, colostomy bags, or